Art-Sells/Arells/Build-Notes.md

 #### Metatags/ Description (all pages.tsx & components)
 - Alter: Descriptions & Images (see /main)
+- - Investments immune to bear markets.
+Invest and never worry about bear market losses again.
+- Refactor Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?

 #### Deployment Amplify/S3 Login
 - Ensure that NEXT_PUBLIC is not invoked and remove .env hardhat config expositions